microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ...}
 ```

-## Single Resource Instance Search Request
+## Single Resource Instance Request

 Compare the above to a single Resource instance request, which uses the RESTful API pattern of putting the Resource `id` directly in the URL path (rather than using the `_id` search parameter).
 With the request below, the Resource instance is returned in response, but not inside a `Bundle`.
+This is technically a [read](https://www.hl7.org/fhir/http.html#read) interaction (and not a [search](https://www.hl7.org/fhir/http.html#search) interaction, as defined by HL7).

 ```sh
     GET {{fhirurl}}/Patient/123